Categoricity and multidimensional diagrams: Abstract classes and skeletons

-It is known \cite[5.7]{categ-saturated-afml} that an AEC with amalgamation categorical in a high-enough cardinal will satisfy a weak version of locality, and unions of chains of $\lambda$-saturated models will be $\lambda$-saturated there.
+It is known \cite[5.7]{categ-saturated-afml} that an AEC with amalgamation categorical in a high-enough cardinal will satisfy a weak version of tameness, and unions of chains of $\lambda$-saturated models will be $\lambda$-saturated there.
 This gives several examples of fragmented AECs and skeletons.
-Note that these results have a long history (detailed at the reference), with contributions of, among others, both the first and second author.
+Note that these results have a long history (detailed for example in \cite{Vas17}), with contributions of, among others, both the first and second author.

-\begin{fact}[Structure of categorical AECs with amalgamation] Let $\K$ be an AEC with arbitrarily large models.
+\begin{fact}[Structure of categorical AECs with amalgamation]\LABEL{tameness-ap} Let $\K$ be an AEC with arbitrarily large models.
 Let $\mu > \LS (\K)$.
 Assume that $\K$ is categorical in $\mu$ and $\K_{<\mu}$ has amalgamation and no maximal models.